Barnabas Andyar Gemade: Senator

 Gemade was a strong supporter of Joseph Akaagerger when he was elected Senator for Benue North East in 2007.
 In the April 2011 elections, he decided to challenge Akaagerger for the Senate seat.

 Several incidents occurred in Benue in run-up to the election, culminating in the shooting of General Lawrence Onoja.
 Gemade was among leaders questioned about the violence by the State Security Services in March 2011.
 Others questioned included George Akume, Iyorchia Ayu and Daniel Saror.

-In the 9 April 2011 elections for Senator of Benue North East, Gemade ran on the PDP platform and won 229,682 votes, beating Akaagerger who had moved to the Action Congress of Nigeria and obtained 143,978 votes.
+In the 9 April 2011 elections for Senator of Benue North East, Gemade ran on the PDP platform and won against his primary opponent, Akaagerger, who had moved to the Action Congress of Nigeria.